openspending/fiscal-data-package/spec/index.md

 We also emphasize that what we provide is a framework rather than a strict standard.
 That is, we provide recommendations on what information should be provided rather than strict requirements.
 These recommendations are also categorised into "quality" levels.
 Each level requires more information be provided.

 Finally, our recommendations place requirements on the "logical" model not the physical model.
 Of course, the logical model data is sourced from the physical model so requirements on the logical model ultimately place requirements on the physical model.
-However, by defining our requirements on the logical model, we keep the flexibility in naming and structure of the raw, source data - for example, whilst a classification dimension with COFOG data should be named `cofog` and have a field called `code` your source CSV could have that COFOG data in a column called "COFOG-Code" or "Classification" or any other name.
+However, by defining our requirements on the logical model, we keep the flexibility in naming and structure of the raw, source data - for example, whilst a classification dimension with COFOG data should be named `cofog` and have an attribute called `code` your source CSV could have that COFOG data in a column called "COFOG-Code" or "Classification" or any other name.

 ## Required data (all categories)